best-practice-and-impact/qa-of-code-guidance/book/modular_code.md

 - balance
 ```

-Since the end user does not need to know all of the state associated with an object, when writing classes consider marking such state as 'private'.
+When writing classes consider marking such state as 'private', since the end user does not need to know all of the state associated with an object.
 This prevents users from accessing attributes directly, instead accessing them through class methods (functions defined with the class).

 ````{admonition} Method vs Function